Bilambil Heights

 Bilambil Heights has a typical household mix, with a higher-than-average median household size

 Family households comprise 74.7% of all households, including 30.3% couples with children, 31.7% couples without children, and 11.3% single parent families.
-Non-family households account for the remaining 25.3%, with lone person households at 22.2% and group households comprising 3.5%.
-The median household size is 2.6 people, which is larger than the Regional NSW average of 2.4.
+Non-family households account for 25.3%, consisting of lone person households at 22.2% and group households at 3.5%.
+The median household size is 2.6 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households